IBM/banking-risk-mitigation-nlu-studio/README.md

 Install the dependencies listed in the [requirements.txt](https://pip.readthedocs.io/en/stable/user_guide/#requirements-files) file to be able to run the app locally.

-You can optionally use a [virtual environment](https://packaging.python.org/installing/#creating-and-using-virtual-environments) to avoid having these dependencies clash with those of other Python projects or your operating system.
   ```
 pip install -r requirements.txt
   ```
+You can optionally use a [virtual environment](https://packaging.python.org/installing/#creating-and-using-virtual-environments) and then run the above command, to avoid having these dependencies clash with those of other Python projects or your operating system.

 Start the app.
   ```